Winners & Losers In Ruler Of Kings II

 Coughs, that is, despite there not being any winners or losers and it is more how you play the game.
 The only losers being those who give up.

-We rest Winners & Losers In Ruler Of Kings II to share learning from old times:
+We break from Winners & Losers In Ruler Of Kings II to share scoop from the past:

-Today is: 17th February (GMT), in history on the 17th of February, 1989 AD the following death happened:
+Today is: 25th April (GMT), in history on the 25th of April, 1903 AD the following birth happened: